futoin/core-js-ri-asyncsteps/README.md

 *Warning: older browsers require WeakMap polyfill for synchronization primitives.*

-The following globals are available:
+*The following globals are available*:

 * $as - global reference to futoin-asyncsteps module
 * futoin - global namespace-like object for name clashing cases